captbaritone/grats/README.md

 # FAQ

-## Why not to use TypeScript First GraphQL?
+## Why would I _not_ want to use TypeScript First GraphQL?

-Because TypeScript First GraphQL relies on static analysis to infer types, it requires that your GraphQL fields explicitly, using types that can be statically analyzed.
+Because TypeScript First GraphQL relies on static analysis to infer types, it requires that your GraphQL fields use types that can be statically analyzed.
 This means that you can't use complex derived types in positions where TypeScript First GraphQL needs to be able to infer the type.
 For example, field arguments and return values.